evocount/nexedge/README.md

 # EvoCount nexedge radio communication
-This enables the Polling Device Manager to communicate via a radio link using Kenwood Nexedge devices.
+This module enables the Polling Device Manager to communicate via a radio link using Kenwood Nexedge devices.

 ## Prerequisites
 The following things are needed.